+- 1 Anishinaabe Camp, Pukaskwa National Park

-2 Rye grass beach, Terrace Bay
+- 2 Rye grass beach, Terrace Bay

-3 Hiking in Pukaskwa National Park
+- 3 Hiking in Pukaskwa National Park

 - Terrace Bay.
-Follow the Casque Isles hiking trail for two kms to Terrace Bay beach.
+Follow the Casque Isles hiking trail for 2 kms to Terrace Bay beach.
 Pre-arrange a boat tour to Slate Islands which shelters a large herd of Boreal Woodland Caribou.
 Enjoy views from a scenic lookout at the Patterson Lighthouse located behind the Travel Information Centre. - Aguasabon Falls and Gorge is just a half-mile off Hwy#17.
 Follow the boardwalk to the 100-foot waterfall and gorge.
 The best time to see this waterfall is in the spring. - Schreiber.
-A new Discovery Centre & Railway Museum features the history of the Canadian Pacific Railway.
-A diesel yard-engine is housed under cover, along with a passenger coach transformed into a virtual theatre, and another box car houses artifacts, uniforms and travel posters.
+The Discovery Centre & Railway Museum features the history of the Canadian Pacific Railway.
+A diesel yardengine is housed under cover, along with a passenger coach transformed into a virtual theatre, and another box car houses artifacts, uniforms and travel posters.
 The line faced nearly insurmountable challenges during construction along the North Shore.

-CPR logos illustrate the history of corporate identity as a global multi-faceted brand, starting with the beaver shield gnawing on maple leaves, both of which have become national symbols.
-The Last Spike was driven nearby in 1885.
+CPR logos illustrate the history of corporate identity as a global multi-faceted brand, starting with the beaver gnawing on maple leaves, both of which have become iconic Canadian symbols.
+The last spike was driven nearby in 1885. - The archipelago of Rossport Islands provides one of the most varied wilderness paddling experiences on all of Lake Superior.
+The Lake Superior Water Trail offers canoeing and kayaking at many entry points.
+Pay close attention to warning signs about weather, waves and strong currents.